-US Open: Sister act clash as Serena plays Pliskova
+Serena beaten by Pliskova: A new sister act

 Story highlights

-- Serena and Venus first sisters to be ranked No. 1, 2 at same time
+- Karolina is identical twin to Krystina, also a pro tennis player

-- Czech Pliskova twins started playing tennis at age of four
+- Czech Pliskova twins started playing tennis at age of four after watching Williams sisters

+(CNN)Czech tenth seed Karolina Pliskova has defeated Serena Williams in the US Open semifinal in a shock upset that knocks the US star from her No. 1 ranking.

+For her first time in her career, Pliskova goes through to the grand slam final to play Germany's Angelique Kerber, who will replace Williams in the top spot when the new rankings are released Monday.

 Ever since they first picked up a tennis racket aged four in the Czech Republic, identical twins Karolina and Krystina Pliskova have been making a name for themselves with their strong serves.
 Now 24 years of age, they are both junior grand slam champions and have won three doubles titles together on the women's tour.

-The tenth-seeded Karolina, who plays Serena in the US Open semifinals on Friday, remembers watching the Williams sisters with her sibling when they were little.
+Karolina, who beat Serena 6-2 7-6 (7-5) at Flushing Meadows Thursday, remembers watching the Williams sisters with her sibling when they were little.

-"The first memory about the sisters was that they had this thing on their hair," Karolina said after easing past Croatian Ana Konjuh to reach her first grand slam semifinals.
+"The first memory about the sisters was that they had this thing on their hair," Karolina said after easing past Croatian Ana Konjuh to reach her first grand slam semifinal.
 "I think it was Venus, and it somehow broke and it was everywhere on the court."

 "So that's the first memory about them.
 And then obviously they are there for so many years and they have so many titles together.
 And especially Serena now.
 She's just one of the best players in the world, so it would be honor to play her."